hlb-git/Insightflair/README.md

-# Welcome to the Agusto_Test Repository
+# Welcome to the CsVisual Repository

-This repository contains the source code for the Agusto_Test project.
+This repository contains the source code for the CsVisual project.
 Follow the instructions below to set up and run the application on a **Linux (Debian-based)** system.

 ---

 ## Prerequisites

 Before proceeding, ensure the following tools are installed on your system:

 - **Git**: For cloning the repository.
 - **Docker**: Ensure you have Docker installed and running.
   - Check your Docker version: `docker --version`.